FarlenC/resubmit-runId-automatically/README.md

 # resubmit-runId-automatically
-The solution is to resubmit a workflow run when a specific action within the workflow fails.
+The solution is to resubmit a workflow run when an action within the workflow fails.
 This is done using Rest API.
+See PDF file